ethancarlsson/ethancarlsson/README.md

 ### Hi there I'm Ethan 👋

-- 🌱 I’m currently learning [Uiua](https://www.uiua.org/) and trying to build skills in distributed systems
-- 🧪 I'm proficient in PHP, TypeScript/JavaScript, Go and comfortable in most C based language.
-I've worked on projects in Rust, I've played with Lisp and it's variants, and lately I've been exploring the [array languages](https://en.wikipedia.org/wiki/Array_programming) BQN and Uiua
+A full-stack developer with a focus on the backend at work.
+In my free time, I explore obscure new (sometimes esoteric) languages and write libraries and CLI programs to help developers like me.

+- ⚙️ Technology I use daily: .php, .js, .ts, .sql, .vue
+- 📖 Languages that have changed the way I think about programming: Python, C, Rust, Scheme, BQN, Uiua
-- 🔭 I'm working on [CLI tools](https://github.com/ethancarlsson/openapi-to-hurl) and [libraries for uiua](https://github.com/ethancarlsson/assert_it.ua)
+- 🔭 I'm working on [CLI tools](https://github.com/ethancarlsson/openapi-to-hurl), [libraries for uiua](https://github.com/ethancarlsson/assert_it.ua) and more
 - 💼 I'm building public APIs and backend services at work
 - 📫 How to reach me: ethanmcarlsson[at]gmail.com